Skip to Main Content

 Before you start, make sure you know what type of Chicago citation style your assignment is asking you to use:

-This refers to how you format your citations in the text of your research paper.
+This refers to how you format the citations in the text of your research paper.

 What is the difference between Chicago and Turabian Style Citations?